 Staffing Availability - Assessor’s Office

 Due to the nature of the Assessor’s work, it is always best to call ahead to be sure someone is available.
 The office is still open to the public.
 There is a public use computer for property record cards and maps, as well as program applications and information available in an organized and labeled filebox outside the Assessor’s Office.
 This information is intended to assist you in planning accordingly.
-Should you have any additional questions, please email the Assistant Assessor at email@example.com.
+Should you have any additional questions, please call or email the Assistant Assessor Rachel Pierce at email@example.com.
 Calls and emails will be returned as soon as possible.